-In art, true criticism implies expert knowledge in the field, a clear standard of judgment, and a desire to evaluate the work under consideration.
-A review permits less exhaustive or profound treatment, giving in general a summary of book contents and the impressions it produces on the reviewer.
+In art, true criticism implies expert knowledge in the field, a standard of judgment, and a desire to evaluate the work under consideration.
+A review permits less exhaustive or profound treatment, giving in general a summary of a book's contents and the impression the book produces on the reviewer.
 A blurb is a short fulsome essay, usually a publisher's description of a work, printed on the jacket of a book to advertise it.
 "Puff" became common in the eighteenth century to describe an unduly flattering account of a book, play, or work of art.